brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+46. **Masterminds**

+A ridiculous heist comedy with Zach Galafanakis, Kristen Wiig, and Jason Sudekis.
+It's about as ridiculous as you would imagine.
+A+ romp.
+Lots of quality physical comedy.

 45. **Book Club**

     Watched this on a whim with a couple friends, and it was kinda great?